Cash App founder Bob Lee reportedly killed in San Francisco stabbing, sources say

 Police said Tuesday that the incident was being investigated by the department’s homicide detail.

-In an earlier tweet, Shields had said he had "just found out my good friend was killed last night" while walking in what he characterized as a "'good' part of the city."
+In an earlier tweet, Shields had said he had “just found out my good friend was killed last night” while walking in a “‘good’ part of the city.”

 Responding to Shields’ tweet, Twitter chief Elon Musk said he was “very sorry” to learn of Lee’s death.